Rape Hurts Permagarden Training – Uganda

 The funds for this project have been provided by an anonymous donor.
 Your donation using the button below will be used for the next Perma garden project.

 This project has been completed under the direction of Peter Jensen, Agroecology and Permagarden Training Specialist.
 The training was hosted and locally organized by Hellen Tanyinga, Executive Director, Rape Hurts Foundation.
-Gerald Nkusi, ALCDI Uganda, worked as training assistant and co-facilitator.
+Gerald Nkusi, ALCDI Uganda, worked as a training assistant and co-facilitator.

 To read about the start of the project, CLICK HERE.